Project Area B:

 Mercator Fellow W. Chapman

-Coworkers N. Jaeschke / M. Fiedler
+Coworkers V. Korotenko / N. Jaeschke

 The project focuses on the development of molecular thermodynamic and kinetic models describing the behaviour of stimuli-responsive materials.
 The ultimate goals are to provide comprehensive insights and to set the groundwork for establishing a digital twin simulator for other projects in the CRC.
 To achieve the goals a screening will be performed to understand the range of the stimuli-responsive behaviour.
 Extension of the existing models for multicomponent systems will also be performed.
 Modelling of swelling dynamics will then be addressed with chemical potential gradient based model, semi-empirical and lattice models.